inconsistent-dg/AC-Modding/ACNH/NHSE.md

 Instead of just giving all of these to yourself through NSHE, you should probably get them through normal gameplay.

 The achievements aren't named the same way that they are in game, and that's because NHSE uses the internal names for all of them.
-They're named pretty similar though, so it shouldn't be too hard to manually give/remove an achivement you want/don't want.
+They're named pretty similarly though, so it shouldn't be too hard to manually give/remove an achievement you want/don't want.

 <p align="center">
   <img src="../assets/images/NH/NHSE_EPlayer-Achievements.png"/>